Church & Discipleship Stats

 Source: Discipleship-Making in U.S. Churches, Discipleship.org + Exponential + Grey Matter

-Most pastors overestimate the effectiveness of their church’s disciple-making culture.
+Most churches overestimate the effectiveness of their church’s disciple-making culture.

 Source: Discipleship-Making in U.S. Churches, Discipleship.org + Exponential + Grey Matter